franklingu/franklingu.github.io/_posts/2015-01-04-about-year-3-sem-1.markdown

 ### CS3213

 Nothing much to talk about on this module.
 Some design patterns/principles are already covered somewhere else many times; some are not covered but used in practice, what we gotta do is just get familiar with the terminology; others are new, interesting or not interesting, easy or hard, simple or complicated.
-But one thing for sure, learning without practicing them in real life does not mean anythhing and any understanding without practices backing up is weak.
+But one thing for sure, learning without practicing them in real life does not mean anything and any understanding without practices backing up is weak.

 *Grade: A*